joe-editor/joe/docs/man.md

         "'"     idle    return
     .endif

-.else if also available.  .ifdefs can be nested.
+.else is also available.  .ifdefs can be nested.

 <a name="joerc"></a>